garden-io/garden/docs/reference/config-files-reference.md

   # Optional.
   dockerfile:

-  # List of services to deploy from this container module.
+  # The list of services to deploy from this container module.
   #
   # Optional.
   services: